AIP-Group-week2/GroupProject.TechGorilla/readme.md

 -----------------------------------------------------------------------------------------------------------------------------------
-->Installing guild for local enviornment
+->Installing guidance for local enviornment

 Running this project requires MySQL server and Composer installed.
 1. Apply <b>composer update</b> at the root of the project folder on terminal after download.